Donna Guillen

 "Impact of neutron irradiation on the thermophysical properties of additively manufactured stainless steel and inconel" Mark Graham, Jeffrey King, Tsvetoslav Pavlov, Cynthia Adkins, Scott Middlemas, Donna Guillen, Journal of Nuclear Materials Vol. 549 2021 Link

-"In situ tensile study of PM-HIP and cast 316L stainless steel and Inconel 625 alloys with high energy diffraction microscopy" Janelle Wharry, Donna Guillen, Elizabeth Getto, Darren Pagan, Materials Science & Engineering A Vol. 738 2018 380-388
+"In situ tensile study of PM-HIP and wrought 316L stainless steel and Inconel 625 alloys with high energy diffraction microscopy" Janelle Wharry, Donna Guillen, Elizabeth Getto, Darren Pagan, Materials Science & Engineering A Vol. 738 2018 380-388 Link

 "Measurement and Simulation of Thermal Conductivity of Hafnium-Aluminum Thermal Neutron Absorber Material" Donna Guillen, William Harris, Metallurgical and Materials Transactions E Vol. 3 2016 123-133 Link